-- Plan Physician Services - Skilled nursing care, including assessment, evaluation, and case management of nursing needs,
+- Plan Physician Services

+- Skilled nursing care, including assessment, evaluation, and case management of nursing needs, treatment for pain and symptom control, provision of emotional support to you and your family, and instruction to caregivers

 - Physical, occupational, and speech therapy for purposes of symptom control or to enable you to maintain activities of daily living

 - Respiratory therapy

 - Medical social services

 - Home health aide and homemaker services

 - Palliative drugs prescribed for pain control and symptom management of the terminal illness for up to a 100-day supply in accord with our drug formulary guidelines.
 You must obtain these drugs from a Plan Pharmacy.
 Certain drugs are limited to a maximum 30-day supply in any 30-day period (please call our Member Service Contact Center for the current list of these drugs)

 - Durable medical equipment

 - Respite care when necessary to relieve your caregivers.
 Respite care is occasional short-term inpatient care limited to no more than five consecutive days at a time

 - Counseling and bereavement services

 - Dietary counseling